Fungal nail infection is a fungus growing in and around your fingernail or toenail.

 Common fungal infections include:

 Fungal nail infections often start after a fungal infection on the feet.
 They occur more often in toenails than in fingernails.
-And they are most often seen in adults as they age.
+They are most often seen in adults as they age.

 - Wear footwear that does not allow air to reach your feet